zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

     the NSEC3PARAM query and the NSEC query.

 ### NSEC-MISMATCHES-APEX-1
 An NSEC zone.
-The owner name of the NSEC record is errouneous.
+The owner name of the NSEC record is erroneous.

 * Zone: nsec-mismatches-apex-1.dnssec10.xa
-  * The owner name of the NSEC record in response to the NSEC3PARAM query is errouneous and does not match apex.
+  * The owner name of the NSEC record in response to the NSEC3PARAM query is erroneous and does not match apex.
     * The owner name is `sub.nsec-mismatches-apex-1.dnssec10.xa` instead of expected `nsec-mismatches-apex-1.dnssec10.xa`.

 ### NSEC-MISMATCHES-APEX-2
 An NSEC zone.
-The owner name of the NSEC record is errouneous.
+The owner name of the NSEC record is erroneous.

 * Zone: nsec-mismatches-apex-2.dnssec10.xa
-  * The owner name of the NSEC record in response to the NSEC query is errouneous and does not match apex.
+  * The owner name of the NSEC record in response to the NSEC query is erroneous and does not match apex.
     * The owner name is `sub.nsec-mismatches-apex-2.dnssec10.xa` instead of expected `nsec-mismatches-apex-2.dnssec10.xa`.